erikbrinkman/math-genealogy/README.md

 To Do
 -----

+- Use web worker api so that expensive operations don't hinder rendering.
 - Use service worker api to cache data and notify of reload if new data is fetched later.